 - Foster resident and faculty wellbeing with the development and encouragement of dynamic and robust resiliency strategies.

 - Prepare residents to utilize best practices for safety and quality in the practice of medicine.

-Trios Health Family Medicine Residency clinic is where the Family Medicine residents have their continuity of care clinic.
-It is operated within the Trios Care Center at deBit near the Trios Family Birthing Center.
-The clinic is the heart of the training program for our residents.
-The clinic provides a learning environment that embraces evidence-based medicine and creates opportunities for longitudinal hands-on experience.
-Residents will be given increasing patient care responsibilities commensurate with their level of knowledge and skill.
+Trios Health Family Medicine Residency clinic is a “clinic first” clinic whereby the residents continuity clinic comes first when scheduling learning experiences within the program.
+The residents know what day or days they will have clinic all year long, with little exception.
+It is the heart of the training program for our residents.
+The clinic provides a learning environment that embraces evidence-based medicine, formative feedback, and opportunities to gain hands-on procedure skills and supervised OMT development.
+Residents will be given increasing patient care responsibilities commensurate with their level of knowledge and skill in all clinical aspects.

 Use the Trios Find a Provider link below to find our Trios Resident Physicians.